drmelgoza/csc_3100_1st_app/README.md

-# This is a readme file!
+# This is a readme file for my CSC-3100 class!
 ## This is the subheading of my readme file
 This is some text on my readme file